heiligni/ehr-fm-interop/README.md

 pip install femr

-Parts of the code are taken from https://github.com/sungresearch/femr-on-mimic
+Parts of the code are inspired by https://github.com/sungresearch/femr-on-mimic

 The requirements.txt file contains all required packages to run the provided code.